How to Split Rent and Utilities Fairly Among Roommates

 Consistency avoids disputes.

-Second, review the monthly application process to Once a month:
+Second, review the monthly application process once a month:

 “Settle balances.
 The best system is one that makes money irrelevant.